dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

           - they do this to goad you into displaying a measureable will to stand up for yourself, while convincing you to waste time fighting shadows in a hall of mirrors.

+- magick: the manifestly algorithmic use of deceit to quantify the beliefs, behaviors, information-penetration and actions of others